microsoft/Pyjion/README.md

 ### Are you going to support OS X and/or Linux?
 Yes!
 Goals #1 and #3 are entirely platform-agnostic while goal #2 of using CoreCLR as a JIT compiler is not an impedence to supporting OS X or Linux as it already supports the major OSs.

-The only reason Pyjion doesn't directly support Linux or OS X is entirely momentum/laziness: since the work is being driven by Microsoft employees, it simply meant it was easier to get going on Windows.
+The only reason Pyjion doesn't directly support Linux or OS X is entirely momentum/laziness: since the work is being driven by Microsoft employees, it was easier to get going on Windows.

+We now have experimental Linux support that has been tested on WSL.
+We also provide a Dockerfile to help get the test system running under Ubuntu.
+See the CONTRIBUTING file if you would like to help develop Pyjion on Linux.

 ### Will this ever ship with CPython?
 Goal #1 is explicitly to add a C API to CPython to support JIT compilers.
 There